-Tod’s Topos are topographic maps specifically designed for hiking,
+Tod’s Topos are topographic maps specifically designed for hiking, camping and other backcountry use.
+These maps show:

 I started making these maps for my own use when I was unable to find maps that suited my needs for hiking.
 The USGS 7.5 minute quadrangle maps (“quads”) I had used for years are dated and don’t show current conditions.
-New trails have been constructed, trails have been re-routed, etc. The current “US Topo” maps often don’t even show hiking trails.
+New trails have been constructed, old trails have been re-routed, etc. The current “US Topo” maps often don’t even show hiking trails.
 And other custom map vendors seem to focus on the popular National Parks not the local and regional county, state and forest areas I do most of my hiking in.

 Once I started making and using my own maps others I hike with and other trail maintenance volunteers asked for copies.
 This led me to think there might be some demand for these maps.